-The Annual Meeting of Stockholders of Hub Group, Inc., a Delaware corporation, will be held at Hub Group's Corporate Headquarters, located at 2000 Clearwater Drive, Oak Brook, Illinois on Friday, May 6, 2016, at 10:00 a.m.
+The Annual Meeting of Stockholders of Hub Group, Inc., a Delaware corporation, will be held at Hub Group's Corporate Headquarters, located at 2000 Clearwater Drive, Oak Brook, Illinois on Tuesday, May 22, 2018, at 10:00 a.m.
 Central time for the following purposes:

-- (1) To elect the seven nominees listed in this proxy statement to the board of directors of the Company; - (2) To hold an advisory vote on executive compensation; and - (3) To transact such other business as may properly be presented at the Annual Meeting or any adjournment thereof.
+- (1) To elect the nine nominees listed in this proxy statement to the board of directors of the Company; - (2) To hold an advisory vote on executive compensation; - (3) To ratify the appointment of our independent public accounting firm; and - (4) To transact such other business as may properly be presented at the Annual Meeting or any adjournment thereof.

-We plan to send a Notice of Internet Availability of Proxy Materials on or about March 21, 2016.
+We plan to send a Notice of Internet Availability of Proxy Materials on or about April 9, 2018.
 The Notice of Internet Availability of Proxy Materials contains instructions on how to access our materials on the Internet, as well as instructions on obtaining a paper copy of the proxy materials.
-The Notice of Internet Availability of Proxy Material is not a form for voting and presents only an overview of the proxy materials.
+The Notice of Internet Availability of Proxy Materials is not a form for voting and presents only an overview of the proxy materials.

-The Board of Directors has fixed the close of business on March 7, 2016, as the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting.
+The Board of Directors has fixed the close of business on March 28, 2018, as the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting.